A drawplate is excellent for hardening soft wire without making it brittle, so custom ear wires and handmade hoops are springy and keep their shape.

 Gently hammer with a ball pein hammer to further harden and texture the wire.

-Create a hole using an awl through the flattened end of wire into a piece of card stock.
+Create a small hole using an awl through the flattened end of wire into a piece of heavy card stock.

 String the beads onto each hoop.